minvws/nl-rdo-manon/examples/tutorial/README.md

 ```

 Second, create a `main.scss` file in the root of your project directory.
 In
-this file we're going to add the individual components that we're going to
+this file we're going to add the individual components that we're going to use
-use in our page, and the theme we want to apply.
+in our page, and the theme we want to apply.
+Throughout the tutorial, we'll be
+adding more components to these files as we build out our page.

 ```scss
 // Import the Manon framework and its components